gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### Changed DSL and model for native binary components

+Much of the model and DSL for defining native binary components has been changed.
+Most build scripts leveraging this functionality will need to be updated.

+- Gradle no longer creates a binary variant for every available tool chain.
+Instead, the variants of a component are defined by it's flavors, build types and target platforms.
+Gradle will attempt to locate a tool chain to build each possible variant.
+- The set of configured platforms can be defined separately from the target platforms for a component.
+The set of all platforms is specified by the `platforms` container within the `model` block.

 ### Changes to native binary support

 - Moved definitions of `buildTypes`, `targetPlatforms` and `flavors` into model block (see above)